The Best Place to Stay in Calgary for History Buffs|Palliser Hotel

 It is centred around George Stephen, 8th Avenue’s namesake and the first President of the Canadian Pacific Railroad.

 Follow the map to arrive at Centre Street Bridge.
-This iconic Calgary landmark is a historically vital transportation artery.
-It leads to the heart of the city.
+Click the link to our guide.
+This is not just a historically vital transportation artery.
+It connects the heart of the city to some of the best green spaces along the river.

 This destination is part of a 900 km network of pathways.
 It includes the RiverWalk and the 29,000 km Trans Canada Trail.
 This system connects communities, people, and nature, making it a great place to explore on foot or by bike.